Life Happens While You’re Busy Getting Your Degree

 “I’m just glad something good came out of it,” she says.
 “Sometimes things just fall into place.”

-That experience, coupled with stellar grades, a double major and her unique background, helped her win the College’s 2019 Outstanding Student in International Business award.
+That experience, coupled with stellar grades, a double major and her unique background, helped her win the University’s 2019 Outstanding Student in International Business award.

 Meanwhile, Sabrina is now 12 years old and responding well to immunotherapy treatments.
 “It’s very promising, and so far it’s working,” Natalia says.
 She and her daughter’s doctors are hopeful that Sabrina’s health will improve soon.
 Data suggests that the type of tumor she has typically stops growing when children enter their teenage years.